jpotapova/assemble-talk/README.md

 - create, reuse and configure layouts
 - separate HTML bits into components, reuse them and configure
 - reuse content
-- create a simple and memorable convention that is being picked up by Grunt automatically
 - tips and tricks
+- create a simple and memorable convention that is being picked up by Grunt automatically (optional)
 - reduce manual configuration by generating menu, breadcrumbs etc. automatically (optional)

 ## Prerequisites